So-called tax gap plan could let the IRS look into any account with as little as $600

 Legal analysts say we have seen plans like the current proposal before.

-Monnat says that case may not hold in the future.
-In 2018 there was a U.S. Supreme court case that has a different take.
+Monnat says that the case may not hold in the future.
+In 2018, there was a U.S. Supreme Court case that had a different take.

 “But it might be under the analysis of the United States Supreme Court in 2018.
 Because in that year in the Carpenter case, a cell site location information case, the United States Supreme court held that in this pervasive, digitized world of the cloud, you no longer lose your right to constitutional privacy by placing your records in the hands of a third party,” said Monnat.
 “Now, it remains to be seen whether that ruling in the Carpenter case will apply to banking records.
 But it certainly might.”

 The overall infrastructure bill passed the Senate last month.
-Both U.S. senators from Kansas voted against it.
-Representatives are back in Washington next week and they will get a look.
+Both Kansas senators voted against it.
+Representatives are back in Washington next week, and they will get a look.